 Negotiating with your clients can be the key to having a successful small business.
-When you know how to negotiate a contract, you will set clear boundaries that will protect you and your business.
-You can also set up payment terms and clients will have more chances to pay on time, plus, your business won’t suffer from a lack of cash flow.
+When you know how to negotiate a contract, you will set clear boundaries to protect you and your business.
+You can also set up payment terms, and clients will have more chances to pay on time.
+Plus, your business won’t suffer from a lack of cash flow.

 Luckily, like any other skill, how to negotiate a contract can be learned.

 And what is the best way to learn than from mistakes?
 We have gathered in a list the most common mistakes business owners and entrepreneurs make.

 Ready to learn more about the art of negotiating?
 Learn here How to Negotiate with Your Suppliers